laminlabs/lamin-blog/docs/lakehouse-benchmarks.md

 db: https://lamin.ai/laminlabs/lakehouse-benchmarks
 ---

-Over the past decade, the lakehouse has become the dominant data architecture in R&D.
+Over the past decade, the lakehouse has become the dominant data management architecture in R&D.
 In this post we review how Polars, DuckDB, Iceberg, and LanceDB help to query and manage 100M observations from the 1000 Genomes Project.

 ## The lakehouse landscape

 The lakehouse architecture promises the flexibility of a data lake with the structure of a data warehouse, so you can use different query engines for multi-modal datasets.
-Today's most popular lakehouse specification is Apache Iceberg,[^iceberg] which provides transactions for manipulating tabular datasets in storage locations like AWS S3, alongside Delta Lake[^delta] and Apache Hudi[^hudi].
+So, before reviewing query engines, we review three recent lakehouse frameworks.

 ### Iceberg